-A pocket knife is a very important tool in our daily lives.
+A pocket knife is a very important tool in many people’s daily lives.
 Many times you may have been in a situation where a pocket knife would have come in handy.
-Maybe you needed to open a box, open a letter, start a fire, or a quick weapon to scare of an enemy.
+Maybe you needed to open a box, open a letter, start a fire, or a quick weapon to scare off an enemy.
 A pocket knife can be a convenient tool to carry around.

 Today pocket knives come in many different styles, designs, sizes etc which can make buying the right one a difficult venture.
 When buying a pocket knife, it’s important to know that you are buying the right pocket knife for the job.

 There are three main types of pocket tools including single blade knife that has only one blade, multi blade that has more than one blade and multi tool pocket knife that comes packed with different tools such as a saw, hook, scissors, file, pliers etc.

 If you are considering buying a pocket knife, there are important things you should keep in mind to ensure the knife you choose matches your needs and preferences